 C4 Energy is certainly an explosive, sugar-free energy drink, but what exactly goes into it?

-A 16 fl. oz can of C4 Energy Drink has no calories, 200 mg of caffeine, and is sugar-free.
+A 16 fl. oz can of C4 Energy Drink contains 200 mg of caffeine, zero calories, and is sugar-free.
 It also contains B-Vitamins and its very own proprietary ingredient blend of CarnoSyne and Beta-Alanine designed to improve your physical performance.

 For a more in-depth look, read on to find out everything you need to know about C4’s ingredient composition, from its overall nutritional value, to what exactly goes into C4’s Explosive Performance Energy Blend.